-The Fiddle, Violin, and Viola come from the same family of string instruments and are all very similar.
-In fact, many insist there is no difference, especially when talking about the fiddle and the violin.
+The Fiddle, Violin, and Viola come from the same family of bowed string instruments and are all very similar.
+In fact, these musical instruments are so similar many insist there is no difference, especially when talking about the fiddle vs violin.
 They will tell you it is the style of play more than anything else that is the difference.

 With that being said, we dug as deep into the three instruments as we could to clarify things, once and for all.

 Fiddle vs Violin – The Frame of the Body

 These three instruments are all made of hardwood that has been polished to give them a perfect, finished, look.
 However, they all have slight differences when it comes to their shape.